walmartlabs/zECS/Installation.md

 User=USERID2 ,UPDATE
 User=USERID3 ,SELECT

-In the JCL library, edit ZC@@SD.
-Add the userids and there permission levels to the SYSUT1 DD.
-Change all occurrences of
-## to the value used for @id@ when defining the instance.
-The job will create a document template member and define it
-to the instance group.
+In the JCL library, edit ZC##SD.
+Add the userids and their permission levels to the SYSUT1 DD.
+Change all occurrences of "##" to the value used for @id@ when defining the instance.
+The job will create a document template member and define it to the instance group.
 Submit the job.
 Upon successful completion, install the document template definition.

 ### Replication